Termack/termack.github.io/thm_writeups/wwbuddy.md

 ```

-Okay, there is a log file for mysql called general.log and it looks like it shows every query executed in mysql, it worth taking a look at it.
+Okay, there is a log file for mysql called general.log and it looks like it shows every query executed in mysql, it's worth taking a look at it.

 ```
 2020-07-25T15:01:40.140340Z	   12 Connect	root@localhost on app using Socket